 - Understand the range of potential legal structures to choose from

 - Understand the way in which the key Incorporated models work and the benefits of both Community Interest Companies and Charitable Incorporated models

 - Understand how CIOs and CICs are regulated.

 - Undertake an analysis of the models (and the two types of CIO model) to best understand the strengths and weaknesses of each as potential structures to achieve your organisation’s vision.

 - Explain to others the key roles and responsibilities in CICs and CIOs – Trustees, Directors and Members

 - Understand the differences between Company Directors and Charity Trustees

-- Explain the role of the governing documents that are the Constitutions for legal structures and the key choices that can be made to adapt them to your meet your needs and preferences.
+- Explain the role of the governing documents that are the Constitutions for legal structures and the key choices that can be made to adapt them to meet your needs and preferences.

 Individuals who are clear about the sort of service they are hoping to deliver.
-Individuals who are ready to consider the choice of legal structure to take forward their Vision and activities.
+Individuals who are ready to consider the choice of legal structure to take forward their vision and activities.

 Please note that priority will be given to the groups working across 3VA areas (Eastbourne, Lewes District and Wealden).
-The numbers are strictly limited to 12 people per course, a maximum of 2 representative from each organization will have a confirmed place and further registrations will be put on a waiting list.
+The numbers are strictly limited to 12 people per course, a maximum of 2 representatives from each organization will have a confirmed place and further registrations will be put on a waiting list.